 Qualified wages for the employee retention credit.
-The tax credit is equal to 50% of qualified wages paid to employees between March 13, 2020, and December 31, 2020.
-Qualified wages, including qualified health plan expenses, are limited to a maximum of \$10,000 for each employee for the cumulative total of all calendar quarters.
-Qualified wages are wages for social security and Medicare tax purposes paid to certain employees during any period in a quarter in which your operations are fully or partially suspended due to a government order or during a quarter in which you have had a significant decline in gross receipts.
-The law provides that the significant decline in gross receipts is the period beginning with any quarter in which your gross receipts are less than 50% of what they were in the same calendar quarter in 2019 and ending with the quarter that follows the first quarter beginning after the quarter in which your gross receipts were greater than 80% of what they were in the same calendar quarter in 2019.
+The tax credit is equal to 70% of qualified wages paid to employees after December 31, 2020, and before July 1, 2021.
+Qualified wages, including qualified health plan expenses, are limited to a maximum of \$10,000 for each employee for the quarter.
+Qualified wages are wages for social security and Medicare tax purposes paid to certain employees during any period in a quarter in which your business operations are fully or partially suspended due to a government order or during a quarter in which your gross receipts (within the meaning of section 448(c) or, if you're a tax-exempt organization, section 6033) are less than 80% of the gross receipts for the same calendar quarter in calendar year 2019.

 The wages and qualified health plan expenses considered in calculating your credit depend on the size of your workforce.
-Eligible employers that had an average number of 100 or fewer full-time employees during 2019 count wages paid to all their employees and the qualified health plan expenses paid or incurred for all employees during any period in the quarter in which operations are fully or partially suspended due to a government order or during a quarter in which there has been a significant decline in gross receipts.
-Eligible employers that had an average number of more than 100 full-time employees in 2019 may count only wages paid to employees for time that the employees weren't working, and qualified health plan expenses paid or incurred by the employer allocable to the time those employees weren't working, due to the suspension or significant decline in gross receipts; these eligible employers can count only wages that don't exceed what the employer would have paid that employee for working for the same amount of time during the prior 30 days.
-More information on the employee retention credit is available at IRS.gov/ERC.
+Eligible employers that had an average number of 500 or fewer full-time employees during 2019 count wages paid to all their employees and the qualified health plan expenses paid or incurred for all employees during any period in the quarter in which business operations are fully or partially suspended due to a government order or during a quarter in which gross receipts are less than 80% of the gross receipts for the same calendar quarter in calendar year 2019.
+Eligible employers that had an average number of more than 500 full-time employees in 2019 may count only wages paid to employees for time that the employees weren't providing services, and qualified health plan expenses paid or incurred by the employer allocable to the time those employees weren't providing services, due to the suspension or decline in gross receipts.